 ODP uses a Plan-Do-Check-Act (PDCA) Model of continuous quality improvement.
 The steps in this model involve planning and implementing system design changes followed by monitoring of data results to check the effectiveness of the selected strategies.
 Using the analysis of performance data collected to identify next steps, the cycle is repeated.
-Depending on the area of focus, specific units within ODP are assigned responsibility for designing, initiating, monitoring and analyzing the effectiveness of system design changes and providing periodic, routine reports on progress to the Community Services Quality Oversight Group.
+Depending on the area of focus, specific units within ODP are assigned responsibility for designing, initiating, monitoring and analyzing the effectiveness of system design changes and providing periodic, routine reports on progress to the Community Services Quality Team.
 Stakeholders are engaged in this process where appropriate.
-In addition, ODP's ISAC completes the PDCA Cycle through review of IM4Q and NCI data, assessing the effectiveness of strategies implemented and identifying next steps.